Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-There are 2 types of internal radiation therapy:
+There are two main types of radiation therapy:

 Intracavitary radiation.
 This uses radioactive material that is inside a cylindrical container or tube that is put in the vagina.

 Interstitial radiation.
-This uses needles that contain radioactive material and are placed into the tumor and nearby tissues.
+This uses needles that contain radioactive material and are placed directly into the tumor and nearby tissues.

 The doctor removes the radioactive material before you go home.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR